voloshynserhii/vue-emails/README.md

 need.
 However, that's probably impossible to do fully, so the following flexibility might be
 helpful:

+- You do _not_ need to implement for performance
 - You do _not_ need to use anything special from Vue.
 If what you want to do can be accomplished using something else (e.g. vanilla JS or CSS) please go ahead.
 - You do _not_ need to use TailwindCSS.